circlefin/stablecoin-evm/verification/README.verification.txt

   The assumption is that any test that is run on an upgraded version of the token is also run on a non-upgraded version of the token.)

+- Should include the word 'Legacy' if they run tests that do not need to be recorded in the spreadsheet and can be ignored by the verification tool.

 Pending Tests:

 - Should be flagged with ' -p' immediately after the test code in the